mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 ****************************
 This section presents information about the X Window graphical user interface (GUI) for IPF.

-IPFâ€™s GUI interface makes data entry and modification easy.
+IPF's X Window GUI interface makes data entry and modification easy.
 It also simplifies the running of base case solutions and the printing of network diagrams.
 This guide shows how to use the major features of IPF.
 Users who need details about data input record formats or system models should consult the :ref:`record-formats` section.

-IPFâ€™s GUI uses the X Window System and the OSF/Motif window manager interface.
+IPF's GUI uses the X Window System and the OSF/Motif window manager interface.
 The graphical user interface features an interface that will be familiar to people who use an X Window System before, but it will feel a bit cumbersome compared to modern day applications.

 Audience
 ========